Bill Alington: Private practice(s)

 In 1965, Alington moved into private practice, accepting a partnership offered by Allot Gabites and James Beard in their architectural practice of Gabites and Beard.
 This partnership merged with Toomath and Wilson in 1971, becoming Gabites Toomath Beard Wilson and Partners.
 Although this ‘super-practice’ was to win the only two NZIA national medals awarded in 1972 (Alington for the Upper Hutt Civic Centre, and Toomath for the Karori Teachers’ College), the firm proved to be short-lived, and in that same year splintered under the weight of too many personalities.
 William Toomath and Derek Wilson took on new partners, becoming Toomath Wilson Irvine Anderson (TWIA), while Beard formed his own practice under the name of James Beard & Co.
 Alington remained with Al Gabites, and together with Derrick Edmondson formed Gabites Alington Edmonson.
 In 1978, George Porter joined the practice as a partner, prompting yet another name change to Gabites Porter and Partners.
 In 1983, Alington set up his own architectural practice: Alington Group Architects.
 He retired from professional practice in 2000.

-Much of Alington's work during the 1970s has taken the form of institutional projects including work for civic councils, and educational institutions such as schools and universities.
+Much of Alington's work during the 1970s took the form of institutional projects including work for civic councils, and educational institutions such as schools and universities.
 Some examples of these are: